jbcodeforce/aws-studies/docs/infra/storage.md

 We can transition objects between storage classes.
 For infrequently accessed object, move them to STANDARD_IA.
 For archive objects, that we don’t need in real-time, use GLACIER or DEEP_ARCHIVE.
 Moving objects can be automated using a lifecycle configuration.

-To prevent accidental file deletions, we can setup MFA Delete to use MFA tokens before deleting objects.

 At the bucket level, a user can define lifecycle rules for when to transition an object to another storage class.

  ![B](./images/s3-lifecycle-rule-1.png)